Tarchimb/ft_containers_ultiMATE_tester/README.md

 ```
 ./script.sh -d vector map clear
 ```

+## Logs
+All errors and leaks are saved in the log directory.

 ## Contributions
 All pull request are welcome, if you want to improve, or add some tests.